slatedocs/slate/source/includes/_objects.md

 ## Certificate

-Contains information about the signer's advanced electronic signature (either FIEL or CSD) being used to sign
+Contains information regarding the advanced electronic signatures (e.g. FIEL) used to sign the document

 ```json
 {